XAU

 What drives palladium prices?

-Palladium prices are driven primarily by four factors: (1) automotive demand for catalytic converters, which accounts for roughly 80% of consumption; (2) mine supply from Russia and South Africa, which together produce about 75% of the world's palladium; (3) emissions regulations that dictate how much palladium is loaded into each catalytic converter; and (4) the rate of electric vehicle adoption, which threatens to structurally reduce long-term demand since EVs have no exhaust system and require no catalytic converter.
+Four primary factors: (1) automotive demand for catalytic converters, which accounts for roughly 80% of consumption; (2) mine supply from Russia and South Africa, which together produce about 75% of the world's palladium; (3) emissions regulations that dictate how much palladium is loaded into each catalytic converter; and (4) the rate of electric vehicle adoption, which threatens to structurally reduce long-term demand since EVs have no exhaust system and require no catalytic converter.

 Will palladium prices recover?